 - Loss of enjoyment: If the injuries caused by a medication error limit a victim’s ability to participate in activities that were previously an important part of their life, a defendant may be held responsible for compensating the victim for such loss.

 - Punitive damages: Rather than compensating the plaintiff for their injuries, punitive damages punish a defendant for particularly egregious behavior.
-The type of behavior that qualifies for punitive damages in medication error cases is different from state to state; it is best to discuss with an attorney to determine if punitive damages are available in your case.
+The type of behavior that qualifies for punitive damages in medication error cases is different from state to state.
+It is best to discuss with an attorney to determine if punitive damages are available in your case.

 An experienced medical malpractice lawyer can help you recover compensation for medication error injuries.
 A lawyer can help assess liability, compile evidence, prepare a damages demand, and communicate with a defendant and their insurance provider.

 A lawyer can help assess any settlement offer against the strength of your case to make sure victims receive fair compensation.
-With the help of a medical malpractice lawyer, a medication error victim may recover much more than they would have on their own.